 How Air Nozzles Work

-Air Nozzles use the coanda effect or small directed nozzles to amplify compressed airflow 25 times or more.
+Air Nozzles use the Coanda effect or small directed nozzles to amplify compressed airflow 25 times or more.
 As illustrated above, compressed air (black arrows) is ejected through a series of nozzles on the outer perimeter.
 As the air travels along the outer wall of the nozzle, surrounding air (blue arrows) is entrained into the stream.
 The airstream that results is a high volume, high velocity blast of air at minimal consumption.
-The air is always ejected so it can vent safely, well below OSHA dead ended pressure requirements, should the nozzle end be blocked.
+The air is always ejected so it can vent safely, well below OSHA dead end pressure requirements, should the nozzle end be blocked.